Achieve A Confident Smile With Dental Implants

 How much do dental implants cost?

-More titanium implants increase the overall cost as each implant requires materials and surgical placement. - Bone grafting:
+- Number of implants:Â More implants increase the cost, as each requires materials and surgical placement.

 Are dental implants covered by health funds?